-This morning we embark on a Chicago Architecture Foundation 'Highlights by Bus' tour.
+Following a short Welcome Meeting, we embark on a Chicago Architecture Foundation 'Highlights by Bus' tour.
 On this two-and-a-half-hour private tour we shall visit Chicago's finest landmarks, including Ludwig Mies van der Rohe's IIT Campus and Frank Lloyd Wright's Robie House.